Next | Prev | Top | Index | JOS Index | JOS Pubs | JOS Home | Search

 This results in four cases.
 As you might expect, the frequency domain has the same cases: When time is discrete, the frequency axis is finite, and vice versa.

-Reference [243] develops the DFT in detail--the discrete-time, discrete-frequency case.
+Reference [264] develops the DFT in detail--the discrete-time, discrete-frequency case.
 In the DFT, both the time and frequency axes are finite in length.
-Table 2.1 below summarizes the four Fourier-transform cases corresponding to discrete or continuous time and/or frequency.
-They are discussed further in [243].

 Table 2.1: Four cases of sampled/continuous finite/infinite time and frequency.
+(Often the FS coefficients are divided by the period $ P$ .)

 \begin{table}\begin{center}